How to Clean Your Microwave, According to Cleaning Experts

 How to keep your microwave clean

 Short recommends using food splatter covers to help keep your microwave clean.
 “Using a cover every time you use the microwave will keep your microwave very clean and only needing a quick wipe-out occasionally.”
 She also says if you don’t have a cover, you can place a paper towel over the food you’re microwaving.
 Another good rule of thumb is to wipe up spills and splatters as they happen—that way, they don’t build up and become hard to clean.
-If you need more cleaning tips, read on to see some of the best cleaning tricks for hard-to-clean household objects.

 What happens if you don’t clean your microwave?